-What Exactly Is Staff Turnover?
+What Is Staff Turnover?

-Different Forms of Turnover
+Are There Different Forms of Staff Turnover?

-Experts distinguish between
+Experts commonly distinguish between the following types of turnover:

-- natural turnover (retirement, death, etc.),
+Natural turnover (retirement, death, etc.)

-- internal turnover (transfers) and
+Internal turnover (transfers)

-- external turnover (dismissals and resignations).
+External turnover (dismissals and resignations)

 Early staff turnover is a topic in and of itself.
 You should always consider this particular subcategory of external turnover separately in your turnover calculation.
 The higher the turnover rate is, the more likely it is that there are issues in either your employee selection or integration process.